EmorZz1G/PatchAD/README.md

 # PatchAD
-This is the implementation of *PatchAD: A Lightweight Patch-based MLP-Mixer for Time Series Anomaly Detection*
+This is the implementation of *PatchAD: A Lightweight Patch-based MLP-Mixer for Time Series Anomaly Detection*.

 You can download the paper from [arivx](https://arxiv.org/abs/2401.09793).